'We all believe' - Arsenal evolving under 'brilliant' Arteta, says Tierney | Goal.com

 "Every game now is going to be tough in their own different ways but we look forward to the challenge."

-Arsenal will be without Eddie Nketiah for the game at Spurs after the striker’s sending off against Leicester on Tuesday night.
+Arsenal will be without Eddie Nketiah for the game at Spurs after the striker’s sending off against Leicester.

 With Arsenal still leading thanks to Pierre-Emerick Aubameyang’s first-half goal, Nketiah was brought on to replace Alexandre Lacazette with 20 minutes remaining but was dismissed just four minutes later for a high lunge on James Justin.